You've been admitted! Now what? Read below for important pre-arrival information.

 - Arrival: After you arrive in Arcata, you can take the Arcata & Mad River Transit System (A&MRTS) bus from the Arcata Transit Center to campus.
 If you do not want ot take the bus from Arcata to campus, you can use the following services to arrange your transportation from the bus depot to housing:

-All international students enrolling at HSU are automatically enrolled in the mandatory health insurance plan.
+All international students enrolling at Humboldt are automatically enrolled in the mandatory health insurance plan.
 Your student account will be billed each semester for this insurance.
 For information on the health insurance plan you will be purchasing, please click here.

 If your immunization record is in a language other than English, it must be translated into English.